GAMES AND CULTURE

 film was shot entirely

-where the creative team could alter the whole
+inside of a VR world where the creative team could alter the whole

 landscape and the characters in it virtually in real time.
 Special effects